Research groups

 MSc in Translational Health Sciences

-Anne is the Course Director for the MSc in Translational Health Sciences and a module lead on the Behavioural Science and Complex Interventions module.
+Anne is the Course Director for the MSc in Translational Health Sciences and co-leads the linked DPhil programme in THS.
+She is a module lead on the Behavioural Science and Complex Interventions module.

 Find out more about the MSc in Translational Health Sciences.